instructure/canvas-lms/doc/docker/developing_with_docker.md

 chown -R 1000:1000 canvas-lms
 ```

-Or the permissions change (which will make docker work, but causes the git working directory to become filthy):
+Or the permissions change (which will make Docker work, but causes the git working directory to become filthy):

 ```
 chmod a+rwx -R canvas-lms